The act of making stock is the first, best place to start.

 This freezes beautifully!
 Make a big pot, use what you need, and tuck the rest away for another day.

-These should be avoided or used sparingly:
+These should be avoided or used sparingly as noted:

 *Potato peels, especially those that are green which can make you sick.